 Every five years, the Ontario County Office of Economic Development/Industrial Development Agency (OED/IDA) completes an update to the Ontario County, NY Technology-Led Economic Development Strategy.
 The economic development strategy evaluates the state of the County and focuses on the development of a strategic approach.
-This plan is being updated again in 2015.
+This plan was updated in 2015.